 UBC does not have a specific Indigenous graduate admissions policy.
 However, many graduate programs make a point of taking into consideration the full range of academic, cultural, personal and professional knowledge that Indigenous applicants bring to their preparation for graduate study.

 Awards for Indigenous Students

-UBC has several scholarships and other funding opportunities specifically for Indigenous graduate students, including the Aboriginal Graduate Fellowship and the Aboriginal Graduate Fellowship Bridge Funding.
+UBC has several scholarships and other funding opportunities specifically for Indigenous graduate students, including the Indigenous Graduate Fellowship.
 Identifying yourself as Indigenous in your application will automatically make you eligible for some funding opportunities, so it is important you do so.
 This funding is not guaranteed, but your graduate program will consider you for these opportunities and possibly nominate you for specific scholarships.